Yamaha Electone HX-1

 Check out the HX fan website for more info on the emulator and this website for the clone.

-To the left you can see a work-in-progress image.
-The software will be available soon-ish as a free download from the Shop.
+To the left you can see a work-in-progress image, very much subject to change still.
+The software is a free download from the Shop.